Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Governance Circle Index.md

 - Taking accountability for ourselves and our decisions
 - Making sure we are equipped to deal with the terrain.
 	- Maps, compasses, vehicle.
+	- Coordination

 ## How
 - Structures and processes
+	- Three horizons to articulate the present terrain and future
 	- Roles
 	-